Ralf Schumacher: 2007

 Schumacher remained at Toyota and continued to be partnered by Trulli for 2007.
 Despite Toyota's performances during 2006, Schumacher was optimistic for the upcoming season.
 Schumacher took eighth position at the opening round in Australia, and finished outside the points-scoring positions in the next two rounds.
 At the Spanish Grand Prix, he was involved in a collision with Williams driver Alexander Wurz and eventually retired with a mechanical issue.
 After finishing 16th at the Monaco Grand Prix, it was reported that Toyota were unhappy with his performances and faced pressure of possibly being replaced before the season concluded.
-Despite taking eighth place in Canada, Toyota Motorsport vice-chairman Tadashi Yamashina publicly urged Schumacher to improve his performances, as he qualified 18th for the race.
+Despite taking eighth place in Canada, Toyota Motorsport vice-chairman Tadashi Yamashina publicly urged Schumacher to improve his performances as he had qualified 18th for the race.

-At the next Grand Prix in the United States, Schumacher spun off in the first corner and collided with the cars of David Coulthard and Rubens Barrichello.
+At the next Grand Prix in the United States,Schumacher spun off in the first corner and collided with the cars of David Coulthard and Rubens Barrichello.
 To ensure a greater chance of retaining his seat at Toyota, he offered to accept a $17 million pay cut.
-Schumacher did not finish the races at the British Grand Prix, and the European Grand Prix from a mechanical failure and a collision with BMW Sauber driver Nick Heidfeld respectively.
+Schumacher did not finish the races at the British Grand Prix, and the European Grand Prix from a mechanical failure and a collision with BMW Sauber driver Nick Heidfeld, respectively.
 Schumacher later scored a further point for Toyota in Hungary, before taking consecutive finishes outside the points in the next three races.
 He was unable to finish the race in Japan having sustained a puncture.
 On 1 October, it was announced by Schumacher that he would leave Toyota at the end of the season.
 Schumacher spun off in the next race in China and secured an 11th-place finish in the season finale in Brazil.
 Schumacher ended his final season in Formula One 16th in the Drivers' Championship, with 5 points.

 Attempted comebacks

-Before and after Schumacher's departure from Toyota, he was linked to several teams in Formula One.
+Before and after his departure from Toyota, Schumacher was linked to several teams in Formula One.
 He held talks with long-time mentor and Toro Rosso team principal Franz Tost about a possible drive for the team, who ultimately opted to sign Sebastian Vettel and Sébastien Bourdais.
-Schumacher later approached McLaren to enquire about a seat that was vacated by Fernando Alonso, but was later turned down.
+Schumacher later approached McLaren to enquire about a seat that was vacated by Fernando Alonso; he was later turned down.
 Despite these setbacks, Schumacher remained certain that a Formula One seat would be available for 2008.

 Schumacher's final participation in Formula One came at a test held for the newly formed Force India team in December 2007.
 This was a bid to secure a race seat alongside fellow German Adrian Sutil.
 During the test, Schumacher was the slowest driver, and later announced that he would not join the team for 2008, and that the possibility of participating in Formula One would be unlikely.

-After spending two seasons away from the sport, Schumacher's experience made him a target for the new teams US F1, Hispania (HRT), Virgin and Lotus that entered the 2010 season, all of whom he rejected.
+After spending two seasons away from the sport, Schumacher's experience made him a target for the new teams US F1, Hispania (HRT), Virgin, and Lotus that entered the 2010 season, all of whom he rejected.